roadrunner-server/roadrunner-docs/beep-beep/reload.md

 application without the `maxJobs: 1` or manual server reset.

 ## Configuration
-To enable realoading for http service:
+To enable reloading for http service:

 ```yaml
 reload: